Damages Desktops

 The carriage negotiated the passage of another passing briefly beside it, then resumed its normal pace, though Mr Bennet noticed nothing of the uneventful incident.
 Having established that he had no personal experience with the gentleman in question to form an opinion of his character from, Andrew now set about recollecting what others had said of him.

 So he turned to the second opinion he had heard.
 That also was not from one who could be counted on to give a judgement unmarred by personal emotion.
-His youngest, Lydia, had mentioned Mr Darcy doing something which had reduced Lieutenant Wickham to the state he was in now.
+His youngest, Lydia, before her misadventure in Brighton, had mentioned Mr Darcy doing something which had reduced Lieutenant Wickham to the state he was in now.

-While Andrew had formed as much of an opinion about that officer as he had about Darcy, he was not inclined to accept the judgement of his daughter either, for he knew that she would not give an impartial opinion on any gentlemen who did not pay the amount of attention she wished from them.
+While Andrew had formed as much of an opinion about that officer as he had about Darcy, he was not inclined to accept the judgement of his youngest daughter either, for he knew that she would not give an impartial opinion on any gentlemen who did not pay the amount of attention she wished from them, or who was not wearing a soldier's garb.

 Further, he was an excellent brother, and had been in the possession of his family's estates since the age of three and twenty.
 This amount of information, in Mr Bennet's opinion, was not enough to form an entire judgement upon his character, but it would suffice for the moment, though it came from two people who were anxious for Mr Bennet to have a good opinion of Mr Darcy in the first place, for he was Elizabeth's apparent saviour.